 Question Coffee is, to the naked eye, a traditional hipster coffee shop.
 It’s the only specialty coffee shop and small-batch roastery in Kigali, and it wouldn’t look out of place in Shoreditch, London.
 But the sign near the entrance at ‘KG 8 Avenue’ tells a deeper story.
 It reads: “powered by 30,000 Rwandan women coffee farmers.”

-Question is a social enterprise founded by NGO Sustainable Harvest Rwanda, and the model is pretty simple.
+Question is a social enterprise founded by NGO Sustainable Growers Rwanda, and the model is pretty simple.
 Question Coffee sells the eponymous drink.
 The proceeds are reinvested into training women farmers across Rwanda, which leads to a higher quality of coffee production, which in turn, then improves the cup sold at Question Coffee.
 It also earns farmers a better price for their coffee, and improves livelihoods along the way.

-“We work with 30,000 women in the coffee industry and help train them in the best agricultural techniques in the farms,” says Sylvere Mwizerwa, Deputy Director of Social Enterprise at Sustainable Harvest Rwanda.
+“We work with over 30,000 women in the coffee industry and help train them in the best agricultural techniques in the farms,” says Sylvere Mwizerwa, Deputy Director of Social Enterprise at Sustainable Growers Rwanda.
 “Then we link these women with the international coffee roasters as much as possible, to cut out the middle man [so they get a better price].”

 Why does their work focus on women in particular, I ask?